Before we get started.

 Now, there must be enough memory because I’ve never actually crashed playing that board.
 I tested by just sitting at the board to see if I could get it to crash.
 So far it seems to hold up well in my testing, but it should eventually fill up just the same.
 To make sure things were working, I did verify that a RETURN would pop the right value from the stack.
 It does.
 In any case, I fixed the bug so that game would play correctly and not crash.

-Now, I just not have tested this board well.
+Now, I must not have tested this board well.
 While playing it, I couldn’t get into the second chamber.
-I think the top barrier is supposed to move the other way.
-If not, the gap in the barrier would need to be larger so you could squeak through to the other side.
-As it stands, the board is impossible to clear.
-Now it is possible that I actually fixed this in the real game.
-I loaded this from tape, so it is possible that it is an earlier version.
-I also have a listing, so I can cheek if they match.
+I think when the barrier moves to the top it was supposed to switch directions.
+The way it was written, the gap wasn’t large enough to squeak through to the other side making it impossible to clear.
+I may have fixed this in the original code, given this was loaded from tape and possibly an easier version.

 Water Bug has a lot of other fun elements in it.
 I had a title screen baked into the load.
 There are a lot of fun touches with the different boards and changing strategies.
 It was difficult, but not impossible.
 In all, a great game and why it is still one of my favorites.
 Next up, I’ll walk through Water Bug II and all the changes it brought to the table.